Start a Career in Tech over 40 with Confidence

 But you shouldn’t be so quick to dismiss your past.

 Michele Heyward, founder of PositiveHire, notes that even when you’re changing careers, your past experience is valid.
 “Although a person doesn’t have experience in tech, their previous experience has value,” she says.
-“This is difficult for many women to understand, especially when it comes to creating their value proposition.”
+“This is difficult for many women to understand, especially for creating their value proposition.”
 Even women who have been engineers can struggle with valuing their work history, Heyward says.

-No matter what you’ve done before, you can find ways to show how your work (and life) history is relevant and useful in tech.
+No matter what you’ve done before or how you identify, you can show how your work (and life) history is relevant and useful in tech.
 The important part is learning how to frame your past experience.

 3. Tap into your existing network to find opportunities

 Another advantage to being in your 40s is having met plenty of people over the years.
-While you might only think of past coworkers or supervisors as part of your professional network, since tech is everywhere nowadays, anyone you know could be your link to a new career.
+While you might only think of past coworkers or supervisors as part of your professional network, since tech is everywhere nowadays, anyone you know could be your link to a career switch.

 For example, I was only a few weeks into my first Skillcrush class when a friend referred me to my very first client.
 Your connection could be a family member, a neighbor, an alum from your college, the salesperson at your favorite shop, or someone you’ve been chatting with in an online interest group.

-In an ideal world, all companies would be safe and supportive for workers of all ages, genders, ethnicities, etc. But “part of the process of applying for work nowadays is, unfortunately, assessing companies for how inclusive they are,” Adda says.
+In an ideal world, all companies would be safe and supportive for professionals of all ages, genders, ethnicities, etc. But “part of applying for work nowadays is, unfortunately, assessing companies for how inclusive they are,” Adda says.

-When looking for a job, seek out companies that treat employees fairly, support diversity, and have a mission you can get on board with.
+When looking to change employers, seek companies that treat employees fairly, support diversity, and have a mission you can get on board with.
 Here are a few ways to do that:

 Use inclusive job boards